-- The data collected are an administrative by-product of the management of PH programs run by the states and territories and conform well in terms of scope, coverage and reference period. - The administrative data sets from which this collection is drawn have inaccuracies to varying degrees, including missing data, out-of-date data and data coding or recording errors. - Care is required when comparing outputs across states and territories.
-Differences in the data collected and which records are included or excluded from a calculation, can affect the coherence of the outputs.
-Coherence over time has also been affected by changes in methodology (see 'coherence' section for details).
+- The data collected are an administrative by-product of the management of SOMIH programs and conform well in terms of scope, coverage and reference period. - The administrative data sets from which this collection is drawn have inaccuracies to varying degrees, including missing data, out-of-date data and data coding or recording errors. - Care is required when comparing outputs across states and territories.
+Differences in the data collected, including which records are included or excluded from a calculation, can affect the coherence of the outputs.
+Coherence over time has been affected by changes in methodology (see 'coherence' section for details).

-Institutional environment:

-The Australian Institute of Health and Welfare (AlHW) is an independent corporate Commonwealth entity under the Australian Institute of Health and Welfare Act 1987 (AlHW Act), governed by a management board and accountable to the Australian Parliament through the Health portfolio.
+Institutional environment: The AIHW is an independent corporate Commonwealth entity under the Australian Institute of Health and Welfare Act 1987 (AIHW Act), governed by a management board and accountable to the Australian Parliament through the Health portfolio.